typescript-entity/typescript-entity/README.md

 ### Optional Packages

-These packages can help minimize the code required for declaring common attribute configuration sets.
+These packages help minimize the code required for declaring common attribute configuration sets.
 They are entirely optional but you may find them useful.

 ##### [`@typescript-entity/configs`](https://www.npmjs.com/package/@typescript-entity/configs)